AlexBronte/data-analysis-projects/README.md

      - Invest strategically in promising genres and audience-focused projects.
      - Strengthen marketing efforts for underperforming but high-potential genres.
      - Develop more family-friendly films and blockbusters targeting younger audiences.
-   - [Research Notebook](path-to-your-file.ipynb): Full analysis and visualizations.
+   - [Research Notebook] russian_cinema_analysis.ipynb : Full analysis and visualizations.